 The procedure involves the following steps:

-- They administer a local anaesthetic to numb the area and keep the patient comfortable.
+- The surgeon shaves the patient’s head and administers a local anaesthetic to numb the area and keep the patient comfortable.

 - They use a precision tool to remove follicles from the back of the scalp.

-- All donor follicles are implanted into the target areas of the scalp (e.g., the crown, the hairline).
+- The surgeon loads the follicles into a special tool.
+All donor follicles are implanted into the target areas of the scalp (e.g., the crown, the hairline).

 - The surgeon applies an antibiotic cream to treatment sites and dresses them with bandages.

 It depends on the number of follicles to be transplanted — a patient with advanced pattern baldness will require more extensive treatment than someone with a mildly receding hairline.

 You should see the full results of your surgery within 12 to 18 months.

-Who can Benefit from this Technique?
+Who can benefit from DHI technique?

 Surgeons can harvest follicles from areas of healthy growth and implant them into affected regions.

 Other strong candidates share the following traits: